The thesis

 Side bets exist because casinos make more money when players take them.
 Every side bet on this page carries a higher house edge than the main blackjack game.

 That doesn't mean side bets are off-limits — some are entertaining, and a few have reasonable math under specific rule sets.
 But you should know what you're paying for.
-The numbers below are sourced from the Wizard of Odds, the standard reference for casino game math.
+The numbers below are sourced from the Wizard of Odds for the five standard bets; the 3-Card Poker Bonus and Classic edges are derived in-house by exact combinatorial enumeration using Wizard of Odds methodology (WoO does not publish these exact paytables).

 Side bets ranked by house edge